ocaml/opam/README.md

 C:\cygwin64\bin\mintty -
 ```

-It is recommended that opam be built outside Cygwin's root
+We recommended you build opam outside Cygwin's root
 (so in `/cygdrive/c/...`).
 From an elevated Cygwin shell, edit `/etc/fstab` and
 ensure that the file's content is exactly: